jsfdz/jsfdz/README.md

 Some things about me, let's get started:

-- 🔭 I’m currently as a freelance developer.
+- 🔭 I am currently a teacher at Academlo.
 - 🥰 I love javascript and everything to do with language.
-- 🌱 I’m currently learning Python at Academlo.
+- 🌱 I enjoy my mornings studying and listening to music.
 - 💬 Ask me about what you want.
 - 📫 How to contact me: soon.
-- 😄 Nicknames: { js } for friends.
+- 😄 Nicknames: jsfdz for friends.
-- ⚡ Fun fact: my life cycle eat() sleep() code() repeat()
+- ⚡ Play with me on weekends on twitch.

 Languages and Tools: